syn990/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/tools/syn-connect.md

 Lists whatever `.ovpn` configs you've got in `~/.ovpn/`.
-If a config needs a username and password it hasn't collected yet, connecting pops a separate graphical prompt (the same dialpad-style popup used elsewhere in SYN-OS) to collect them once — after that they're saved alongside the config and it won't ask again.
+If a config needs a username and password it hasn't collected yet, connecting pops a separate graphical prompt, [the same dialpad-style popup used elsewhere in SYN-OS](./syn-uplink-dialpad.md), to collect them once, after that they're saved alongside the config and it won't ask again.
 The actual connect step needs root, so you'll see a normal `doas` password prompt in the same window.

 ## Where else you'll see it